Governed Event Architecture

 The global digital transformation market is growing rapidly.
 By 2034, the market is generally expected to expand significantly, with forecasts suggesting growth factors ranging from 1.5x to 3x, depending on specific sectors.

-• Innovation and Improvement: Proposals, ADT Financial Agenda Outcome and improvement requests.
+• Innovation and Improvement: Proposals, Financial Agenda Outcome and improvement requests.

 • Audits: Requests and outcomes for improvement, resource planning and value assessments.